 This trip visits places that are at high altitude, and as a result some people can suffer from altitude sickness, regardless of age or physical health.
-Please see the ‘Health’ section of the trip notes for more important information on this.
+Please see the ‘Health’ section of the Essential Trip information (ETI) for more important information on this.

 This trip involves a lot of walking to see the sites, and if you do the Inca trail, there'll be strenuous hiking.
 The trip is recommended for those with a moderate level of fitness but there are also a few different trail options to suit your interests and physical capabilities.
 Please bring durable footwear suitable for hiking.
-See the ‘What to Take’ section of the trip notes for more information.
+See the ‘What to Take’ section of the Essential Trip information (ETI) for more information.